 REDUCING THE FOOTPRINT OF FRIKAR EBIKE!

-Learn what we are doing when reducing the carbon footprint of Frikar ebike:
+What we are doing to reduce the carbon footprint of FRIKAR:

-The materials for Frikar are selected with recycling in mind.
+We selected the materials for Frikar with recycling in mind.
 Primary structural components are made of sea-water resistant aluminium.
 It protects itself from corrosion.
 That means we do not need surface coating and paint to protect the chassis.
 So, we have dropped the paint shop with all its emissions and high energy consumption.
-We use blind rivets and structural adhesive to bond the chassis parts together, eliminating all welding!
-That saves even more energy.
-Only bolts and a few other safety-related parts, like the roll-over protection, are made of stainless steel.
+Furthermore we use blind rivets and structural adhesive to bond the chassis parts together.
+Through that we eliminate all welding!
+That also saves energy.
+We will only use stainless steel for bolts and a few other safety-related parts.
+For instance the roll-over protection.

-The body and canopy are made of UV stabilized thermoplastic.
+The body and the canopy we are manufacturing with UV stabilized thermoplastic.
 For volume production, we will make the body panels from fiber-reinforced thermoplastic.
-That is the same material as used in lightweight but extremely strong suitcases.
+Companies for lightweight but extremely strong suitcases use the similar materials.
 The bike base plate is an aluminium sandwich as used in some racing cars and is light and stiff.
-The clear canopy is a single piece of polycarbonate attached to the two doors, and everything is lifted up and backwards.
+The clear canopy is a single piece of polycarbonate attached to the two doors.
+So, everything is lifted up and backwards to enter the vehicle.

 What you should think about!

 We believe our fans and customers care about the environment.
-That you are informed about the sources of energy used to recharge the battery.
-Important for those who live in a region where the sources of electricity are varied (i.e. renewable and non-renewable).
+That is why we assume that they are informed about the sources of energy used to recharge the battery.
+This is important for those who live in a region where the sources of electricity are not 100 percent renewable.

-Aluminum Components: Have the greatest level of environmental and human health damages in total.
+They have the greatest level of environmental and human health damages in total.
 Recycled aluminium needs only about 5% of the energy required to fabricate new aluminium.
-We are considering using aluminium that contains at least 75% of post-consumer scrap.
+Thta is why we are considering using aluminium that contains at least 75% of post-consumer scrap.
 This aluminium type causes much less environmental and human health damage.

-Waste treatment scenario: The end of life treatment stage of the Frikar ebike is a crucial part of the asset’s lifecycle.
-Our product is made of recyclable materials: Such as the thermoplastic canopy, body parts, aluminium sheet metals, etc. It is important to have close cooperation and with the companies specialized in recycling.
+The end of life treatment of the FRIKAR ebike is a crucial part.
+We use recyclable materials: Such as the thermoplastic canopy, body parts and aluminium sheet metals.
+It is important to have cooperate with the companies specialized in recycling.
 We will develop procedures for each region in order to minimize waste.

-Designs and Engineering: The vehicle is designed from the bottom up to be repairable.
-Only exceptions are due to safety requirements (battery and motor controllers).
-Full repair documentation will become available for repair shops and DIY.
+The vehicle is designed from the bottom up to be repairable.
+Only exceptions are due to safety requirements the battery and the motor controllers.
+We will offer full repair documentation for repair shops and DIY.

-Logistics: We are considering the various shipping options, not only based on cost but also on the environmental impact.
-We will always try to make and transport parts and vehicles in a way that gives least environmental burden.
-If possible, we will manufacture near to market rather than afar.
+These are our three important steps concerning logistics.
+First, we are considering the various shipping options, not only based on cost but also on the environmental impact.
+Second, we will always try to make and transport parts and vehicles in a way that gives least environmental burden.
+And third, we will manufacture close to our market rather than afar, if possible.

 Continuous monitoring of the environmental performance of Podbike AS’s assets:

-We want to assess the environmental and human health footprint of our operation and products.
+In conclusion we want to assess the environmental and human health footprint of our operation and products.
 To help us with that, our project manager has developed an ‘Environmental and Human Health Footprints Performance Improvement Assessment Mind Map’.
-We will use this map to assess the environmental impact of various factors and help us focus on how to continuously reduce all the negative impacts and optimise on our positive impacts.
+We will use this map to assess the environmental impact of various factors.
+In other words, this help us focus on how to continuously reduce negative impacts.